 Being naked on a beach is still one of the great joys in my life.

 I forayed into a different kind of social nudity later in that summer of 1970, when I attended a party given by a friend’s girlfriend.
-Among those dancing in the crowded living room was one naked man.
+Among those dancing in the crowded living room was one naked (and very stoned) man.
 I was awed by how free he was, and by the fact that no one batted an eye.
 I could imagine how wonderful it must feel to move like that in the nude.
 Knowing I’d be disappointed in myself if I missed this opportunity when a braver soul had already cleared the path, I mustered the courage to take off my own clothes… but then sat in a corner, pleased to have met the challenge but too self conscious even to cross the room for a drink, let alone dance.